 Post op care is extremely important to MYA and we insist that you attend your scheduled appointments at 7days, 6weeks and 3months at your local MYA clinic (dates can vary depending upon clinic/surgeon)

 The revision rate for breast reductions carried out with MYA in 2013 was 0.00%.
 MYA is a company you can trust and we can even arrange for you to speak with past patients.
+For more information on pricing for this procedure, click here.

 Before & Afters